Camera Canada

-Camera Canada was a Canadian documentary television series which aired on CBC Television from 1961 to 1963.
+Camera Canada is a Canadian documentary television series which aired on CBC Television from 1961 to 1963.

 Premise

 This was an occasional series of documentaries concerning modern Canadian history, filmed by various producers.
 It was inspired by the results of various CBC documentaries broadcast in mid-1960.

 Scheduling

 The series was randomly scheduled approximately once per month between 13 November 1961 and 14 January 1963.
 Camera Canada episodes were generally hour-long productions which were frequently broadcast on Mondays, usually in place of the normal Festival time slot.